ttyzero/minibus/README.md

 ## Client connections

-To listen to a channel, a process should establish a datagram socket in the minubus working directory with the name `$PID-$CHANNEL.sock` where PID is the process ID of the connecting process, and CHANNEL is the name of the channel to recieve Messages for.
+To listen to a channel, a process should establish a datagram socket in the minubus working directory with the name `$PID-$CHANNEL` where PID is the process ID of the connecting process, and CHANNEL is the name of the channel to recieve Messages for.